raspberrypilearning/get-started-pico-w/en/step_2.md

 --- task ---

-Look at the text in the bottom-right corner of the Thonny editor.
+Look at the text in the bottom right-hand corner of the Thonny editor.
 It will show you the version of Python that is being used.

-If it does not say "MicroPython (Raspberry Pi Pico)", then click on the text and select "MicroPython (Raspberry Pi Pico)".
+If it does **not** say 'MicroPython (Raspberry Pi Pico)' there, then click on the text and select 'MicroPython (Raspberry Pi Pico)' from the options.

 ![MicroPython selected as the interpreter for Thonny.](images/thonny-select-interpreter.png)